feature-creeps/observability-workshop/docs/create_vm_in_aws.md

     - It is common for AWS to limit the larger machine types for newer accounts.
 You can check your machine type limits following [these](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) instructions.
     - If you do need to request a limit increase this can take a few days so be sure to request in the same region as your VPC to limit requesting a second time.
 5. Honeycomb key
    This stack will startup with or without a Honeycomb key.
 If you wish to integrate that data from the stack into Honeycomb you will need a key.
-Right now you need to ask one of the organisers for a key.
+Right now you need to ask one of the organisers for a key or signup for your own [free account](https://ui.honeycomb.io/signup/free) from which you can get your own key.
 6. Docker Machine
 Download Docker and Docker Machine.
 Docker Machine allows you to install the docker engine on your virtual host of choice and then manage these hosts using docker-machine commands.